 You'd probably expect an original 1967 GT350 to sell at auction for huge money.
 And you probably wouldn't bat an eye when a mint '69 Z/28 brings in over $50,000.
-But what about the plastic, somewhat digital cars of the 1980s and '90s?
-The '80s weren't kind to the automotive world, and Detroit in particular.
-They're mainly remembered for rust, poor build quality, poor body integrity, anemic performance, and weird styling.
+But what about the plastic, somewhat digital cars of the '80s and '90s?
+The '80s weren't kind to the automotive world — Detroit in particular.
+They're mainly remembered for rust, poor build quality, poor body integrity, anemic performance and weird styling.
 For a long time, '80s vehicles were just considered used cars, quickly depreciating and falling behind on tech and power.

 Acura Integra Type R